TL;DR: A Quick Answer

 Install Smart Checklist for Jira from the Atlassian Marketplace.
 Next, open a work item and navigate to the Smart Checklist section below the description block.
 If it’s not showing, click Apps under the work item summary (task title) and select Smart Checklist.

 Type your list in the Smart Checklist section or paste a ready checklist.
-To add checkboxes, start from a new line and type “-” in the beginning.
+To add checkboxes, start from a new line and type “-” at the beginning.
 Use the Markdown editor guide to customize your checklist.

 In particular, you can: